hermanzdosilovic/scripts/java-course/README.md

 Who is this for
 ----------------
 * For every future student who will attend the same Java Course as I did.
-* For everybody who need to use these tools **now** and does not want to do it by hand.
+* For everybody who needs to use these tools **now** and does not want to do it by hand.
 * For me. :P

 What can you install with this script